 ADSL

-Below is a summary for the ADSL gene observed in research publications.
+The information for this summary of ADSL-related syndrome comes from research publications.
 This is not meant to take the place of medical advice.

-Adenylosuccinate lyase deficiency happens when there are changes in both copies of the ADSL gene.
-These changes can keep the gene from working as it should, and they can lead to brain defects.
+ADSL-related syndrome happens when there are changes in the ADSL gene.
+These changes can keep the gene from working as it should.

 Key Role